-In addition to the University Student Assessment Policy and the general examination regulations listed at www.mcgill.ca/students/exams/regulations, you should also consult the faculty sections of this publication for particular regulations.
-You will be informed of the evaluation method used in each course by the end of the Course Change period.
+In addition to the general examination policies listed here, you should consult the faculty sections of this publication for particular regulations.
+You will be informed by the end of the Course Change period of the evaluation method used in each course.

 You are not permitted to write an examination in any course unless you have fulfilled the requirements of the course to the satisfaction of the instructor and your Associate Dean or Director.
 Once you have presented yourself for an examination or test, you must submit all written work to the invigilator before leaving.